WagerCoin/WAGE/README.md

 FRESH consists of three hashing algorithms (Shavite, Simd, and Echo) all of which are pushed through 5 rounds of hashing to create the "FRESH" algo.
 FRESH saves you over 20% on heat consumption and energy consumption on your mining hardware compared to other leading algos such as SHA256, Scrypt, X11, X13, and X15.

-Wager features a completely custom QT wallet with NightSend Stealth Addresses, Encrypted P2P Messaging, Block Explorer, and Statistics.
+Wager features a completely custom QT wallet with Stealth Addresses, Encrypted P2P Messaging, Block Explorer, and Statistics.

 Wager's market ticker is WAGE
 Total Max POW Coins: Approx. 7.14 Million WAGE